alessandromarchei/pulseFit/README.md

 - [Alessandro Marchei](https://github.com/alessandromarchei)
 - Silvia Capozzoli

-For full documentation and design files, please refer to the `docs` folder.
+For full documentation and design files, please refer to the `docs` folder, which contains the 'pulsefit.pdf' for the entire report documenting the purpose and details of the entire project.